mariobehling/FunkeHack/README.md

 * We have a large developer network as founders of FOSSASIA and we are participating in Google Summer of Code and Google Code-In where we can push the platform

 ## 7. Who are our Competitors
-* sayspring.com
+* sayspring.com and of course Alexa, Google, Siri as platforms itself.
-* Alexa, Google, Siri as platforms itself
+However they cannot be extended as they are not Open Source and they focus on the platform itself only.

-## 8. Who we are
+## 8. Who are we
 * Hong Phuc, developer community/business development
 * Mario Behling, front-end developer, serial techpreneur
 * Michael Christen, search engine developer and back-end